jkon1513/ASE2018/docs/proposalrough.md

   conditions of satisfaction are that LionGPS will give me a route from my current location to the building of my choice.

-* `Recent Search` As a student, I want to see a "recent search" section so I will not have to search for the same building multiple times.
+* `Recent Search:` As a student, I want to see a "recent search" section so I will not have to search for the same building multiple times.
 My conditions of satisfaction are that there is a section of the app showing my 10 most recent searches.

 * `Overlay:` As a student, I want to see an overlay of where their classes reside atop a map of the Columbia campus, so I can have a handy visual reference of where all my classes and seminars reside.

-* As a student, I want to be able to use  the colloquial name of a Columbia building - or the SSOL building code - when finding directions, to avoid having to type the full address of a location on campus.
+* `Building Nicknames:`As a student, I want to be able to use  the colloquial name of a Columbia building - or the SSOL building code - when finding directions, to avoid having to type the full address of a location on campus.

-* As a student, I want to start typing a location, and have the application show recommendations as I type, so I can save time.
+* `Auto-completion:` As a student, I want to start typing a location, and have the application show recommendations as I type, so I can save time.

 * As a student, I want an easy way to keep track of my classes.
 My conditions of satisfaction are that I can create a table of my classes and